Get to Know Our Clinical Psychologist

 Endorsed Supervisor, AHPRA PsyBA

-Member, Australian Psychological Society and College of Clinical Psychologists
+Member, Australian Association of Psychologists Inc

 Medicare Provider